omnibs/service-ghost/README.md

 service-ghost
 =============

-Record all external calls to a C# assembly and record their values in order to fake it's behavior completely.
+It's Ruby's VCR but with all configuration done manually.

+Recorded method's classes must be mockable in order for service-ghost to work.